nazaninsbr/100-Days/Subject 1 - Transport Layer/README.md

 			    <li><b>GBN (Go Back-N)</b>
 			    	<ul>
 			    		<li>N, unacknowledged packets in the pipeline.</li>
 			    		<li>If we define base to be the sequence number of the oldest unacknowledged packet and nextseqnum to be the smallest unused sequence number (that is, the sequence number of the next packet to be sent), then four intervals in the range of sequence numbers can be identified.
 Sequence numbers in the interval [0,base-1] correspond to packets that have already been transmitted and acknowledged.
-The inter- val [base,nextseqnum-1] corresponds to packets that have been sent but not yet acknowledged.
+The interval [base,nextseqnum-1] corresponds to packets that have been sent but not yet acknowledged.
 Sequence numbers in the interval [nextseqnum,base+N-1] can be used for packets that can be sent immediately, should data arrive from the upper layer.
 Finally, sequence numbers greater than or equal to base+N cannot be used until an unacknowledged packet currently in the pipeline (specifically, the packet with sequence number base) has been acknowledged.</li>
 			    		<li>flow control is one reason to impose a limit on the sender.</li>
-			    		<li>cumulative acknowledgment, indicat- ing that all packets with a sequence number up to and including n have been cor- rectly received at the receiver.</li>
+			    		<li>cumulative acknowledgment, indicating that all packets with a sequence number up to and including n have been correctly received at the receiver.</li>
 			    		<li>a timer for the oldest transmitted but not yet acknowledged packet.</li>
 			    		<li>In our GBN protocol, the receiver discards out-of-order packets.
 Although it may seem silly and wasteful to discard a correctly received (but out-of-order) packet, there is some justification for doing so.
 Recall that the receiver must deliver data in order to the upper layer.
 Suppose now that packet n is expected, but packet n + 1 arrives.
 Because data must be delivered in order, the receiver could buffer (save) packet n + 1 and then deliver this packet to the upper layer after it had later received and delivered packet n.
 However, if packet n is lost, both it and packet n + 1 will eventually be retransmitted as a result of the GBN retransmission rule at the sender.
 Thus, the receiver can simply discard packet n + 1.
 The advantage of this approach is the simplicity of receiver buffering—the receiver need not buffer any out-of-order packets.</li>
 			    	</ul>